-5 wonderful Mosaics in Basilica di San Marco
+5 wonderful mosaics in Basilica di San Marco in Venice

 1) The rhinoceros mosaic

 Inside, on the left-hand side of the basilica, in front of the Chapel of St Isidore, there is an unusual representation of a rhinoceros with a stylised red tree in the background.
 The dating, meaning and symbology are uncertain, but some see a link with ‘power’, or interpret it as a talisman against disease.

 2) The mosaic of the Christ Pantocrator

 All the mosaics of the basilica do not date from the same period.
 On the contrary even, they were produced over a long period of time, probably following a rigorous iconographic programme.
 The oldest mosaic?
 The one in the apse, representing Christ Pantocrator, which was heavily reworked in the 16th century.

 3) The mosaic of the two cocks

 Finding all the animals that are portrayed inside the basilica is a game that may take some time.
 Start with the pavement near the altar of the Madonna Nicopeia, where you can distinguish two cocks who are carrying a trussed-up fox.
 These symbols probably refer to the virtues and vices that were attributed to animals in the Middle Ages.